Grounds and Facilities poster

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.

-Assessment details are confirmed by July each year, but note that applicants for Architecture who are selected for interview are normally asked to take the Architecture Admissions Assessment online at the end of November (for example last year's date was 24 November).
+If you are selected for interview, we will also set you a drawing task to complete on a set date at the end of November (Thursday 21 November 2024 for this year's applicants).
 We arrange your assessment automatically so you don’t need to register.
-You complete the assessment remotely and upload your work - you will not need to travel for it.
+You complete the assessment remotely (you can complete it at home or at school) and upload your work - you will not need to travel for it.
 Details of how the assessment will work are given to students selected for interview by email.

-Information about the format and content of the Architecture Admissions Assessment is available in the Undergraduate Architecture course information.
-See the entry requirements tab.
+Information about the format and content of the Architecture Admissions Assessment is available on the College assessments page.
 There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

 Offers